jcobo88/packet-tracer-networking-lab/README.md

 SWITCH01 connects to ROUTER01 using an 802.1Q trunk on `Gi0/1`.

-Instead of dedicating a separate physical router interface to every VLAN, ROUTER01 uses subinterfaces on `G0/0`.
+Instead of dedicating a separate physical router interface to every VLAN, ROUTER01 uses logical subinterfaces on `G0/0`.

 ```text
 G0/0.10 -> VLAN 10 -> 192.168.10.1